nzuzo-newsnet/mysite/articles/netabase_store/05-performance-optimization-and-zerocopy-api.md

 RedbReadTransactionZC   // Can only open immutable trees
 ```

-The type system prevents accidentally writing through a read transaction.
+The [type system][10] prevents accidentally writing through a read transaction.

 ## Benchmarks Summary